Scott Disick ‘Felt Bad’ For Choosing Kourtney Kardashian & Kids Over Sofia Richie On Thanksgiving, Per ‘HL’

 Since Sofia is often around the kids when they’re in Disick’s care, she is now being let in on the conversations, which is reportedly making Scott very happy and relieved.

-Fans can see more of Scott Disick’s relationships with Kourtney Kardashian and Sofia Richie when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Scott Disick’s relationships with Kourtney Kardashian and Sofia Richie when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.